jvasile/docker-wrap/README.md

 # Docker-Wrap

-A drop-in wrapper for docker-compose that runs pre/post up and pre/post build scripts.
+A drop-in wrapper for `docker-compose` that runs pre/post up and pre/post build scripts.

-I frequently have scripts I want to run before/after docker-compose build/up.
-This wrapper creates a standard way to run everything by just wrapping docker-compose and passing through all arguments.
-You use it wherever you normally use docker-compose.
+I frequently have scripts I want to run before/after `docker-compose` build/up.
+This wrapper creates a standard way to run everything by just wrapping `docker-compose` and passing through all arguments.
+You use it wherever you normally use `docker-compose`.
 You could even symlink it as docker-compose in your /usr/local/bin.

-The wrapper is smart enough to run your pre-build, even when build is triggered by an 'up' command.
+The wrapper is smart enough to run your pre-build, even when build is triggered by an `up` command.

-Note: we currently support pre/post build, but not pre/post use yet.
+Note: we currently support pre/post build, but not pre/post up yet.

 ## Install